stableway/anmeldung-berlin/README.md

 ## Known Issues

 - No verification is made of successful booking.
-If you click submit, you'll get a 'Success!!!' but double check the booking in the case of bad form inputs.
+Always check your emails and output files for errors.
-- There is a Captcha service that can be triggered, which is not handled.
+- A Captcha can be presented, which is not handled.

 ## Other Services' Appointments